 Where We Buy Beef

-Whenever possible, we buy directly from a local farmer so we can verify the health of the animals and support the local economy.
-In many areas, it is possible to find farmers who will sell beef by 1/4 or 1/2 of the cow and this is also the most economical choice.
+Whenever possible, we buy directly from a local farmer so that we can verify the health of the animals and support the local economy.
+In many areas, it is possible to find farmers who will sell beef by 1/4 or 1/2 of the cow.
+This is also the most economical choice.

 When these options aren’t available, we purchase from ButcherBox or US Wellness Meats.
 I’ve been able to verify the quality of both of these and am happy with the options they provide.
 Not only can you get ground beef and other typical cuts, but you can also get filet mignon, roasts, and even organ meats.